About Hermitage No-Kill Cat Shelter

 Emma moved to Arizona after a life-long gallivant across the country and throughout Europe; she was a writer and political scientist in her "previous life".
 She started volunteering as a foster parent for The Hermitage in early 2013.
 Employment followed shortly thereafter, and she's been here ever since.
 She's had everything from a dairy cow and a large sow, to goats, to dogs, fish, rabbits, and of course cats as pets in her life, but is currently only owned by cats.

-Cat and Facility Sanitation Specialist
+Cat & Facility Sanitation Specialist

 Emma has worked at the Hermitage for a little over two years.
 She has spent a majority of her working life around animals because she finds peace and happiness with them.